The garden setting at the Holy Cross Centre provides a tranquil environment which is ideal for quite reflection and moderate exercise.

 Rear Gardens – Labyrinth

-A Labyrinth is currently being constructed on a disused tennis court at the Smiths Road or Western boundary of the rear garden.
-The Labyrinth will provide visitors to the Holy Cross Centre with a further opportunity for quite reflection.
+The Labyrinth is constructed on a disused tennis court at the Smiths Road or Western boundary of the rear garden.
+The Labyrinth will provide visitors to the Holy Cross Centre with a further opportunity for quiet reflection.
+Read more

 Rear Gardens – Lower Levels